apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates whether to execute hot update parameters when the pod needs to be restarted.
-If set to true, the controller performs the hot update and then restarts the pod.</p>
+<p>Indicates the dynamic reload action and restart action can be merged to a restart action.</p>
+<p>When a batch of parameters updates incur both restart &amp; dynamic reload, it works as:
+- set to true, the two actions merged to only one restart action
+- set to false, the two actions cannot be merged, the actions executed in order [dynamic reload, restart]</p>
 </td>
 </tr>
 <tr>